You may have noticed that things have been a bit quiet recently on The Wild Focus Project’s social media accounts. Here’s why.

 Taking wildlife photos appears to increase awareness, knowledge, concern, interest, and particularly emotional attachment regarding wildlife and biodiversity loss to a small extent on a short time scale, as revealed in a survey of a general population.
 In-depth interviews with established wildlife photographers indicated that these effects may become stronger over an extended period of time.

-Here’s the crazy thing – as far as I can tell (and I’ve done a lot of background research on this), no one has ever done research in this area before.
+Here’s the crazy thing – as far as I can tell (and I’ve done a lot of background research on this), no one has ever done research in this specific area before.
 So I think that means that I‘m currently the world’s leading expert on how photographing wildlife can engage people with biodiversity issues.
 WHAT.
 It also means that this is exploratory research, so broad rather than deep.
 It’s also not perfect, and can’t really be compared directly to previous research.
 So I need to be really careful when making claims from my data, and we definitely need more research in this area, and into other means of getting people interested in biodiversity.

 In the meantime though, the effects I saw in my research are really promising for conservation.
 Let’s be honest – we need all the help we can get to fight biodiversity loss.
 Anything that can help, we should do.
 So get out there and take wildlife photos!
 Just make sure that you’re being safe and responsible when you do.
 Photographing wildlife won’t help biodiversity or conservation if you harass wild animals or trample all over their habitats.
 Check out some of the tips offered by the wildlife photographers under Stories.